williamnguyen-activecyber/okta.github.io/_source/_posts/2017-03-21-spring-boot-oauth.md

 OAuth doesn’t validate a user’s identity — that’s taken care of by an authentication service like Okta.
 Authentication is when you validate a user’s identity (like asking for a username / password to log in), whereas authorization is when you check to see what permissions an existing user already has.

-In this tutorial you’ll build an OAuth client for a Spring Boot application, plus add authentication with the Okta Platform API.
+In this tutorial you’ll build an OAuth client for a Spring Boot application, plus add authentication with the Okta API.
 You can sign up for a [forever-free Okta developer account here](https://www.okta.com/developer/signup/).

 If you don’t want to code along, feel free to grab the [source code from GitHub](https://github.com/oktadeveloper/okta-spring-boot-oauth-example)!
 You can also watch a video of this tutorial below.